dive-into-machine-learning/dive-into-machine-learning/README.md

 Start with the support forums and chats related to the course(s) you're taking.

-Check out [datascience.stackexchange.com](https://datascience.stackexchange.com/) and [stats.stackexchange.com – such as the tag, _machine-learning_.](https://stats.stackexchange.com/questions/tagged/machine-learning?sort=frequent&pageSize=15) There are some subreddits like [/r/LearningMachineLearning](https://www.reddit.com/r/learningmachinelearning) [/r/MachineLearning](https://www.reddit.com/r/machinelearning).
+Check out [datascience.stackexchange.com](https://datascience.stackexchange.com/) and [stats.stackexchange.com – such as the tag, _machine-learning_.](https://stats.stackexchange.com/questions/tagged/machine-learning?sort=frequent&pageSize=15) There are some subreddits, like [/r/LearningMachineLearning](https://www.reddit.com/r/learningmachinelearning) and [/r/MachineLearning](https://www.reddit.com/r/machinelearning).

 Don't forget about meetups.
 Also, nowadays there are many active and helpful online communities around the ML ecosystem.
 Look for chat invitations on project pages and so on.